 While you should experience zero issues firing .223 Rem cartridges in your 5.56 NATO rifle, many gun authorities don’t recommend shooting a 5.56 NATO round in a rifle chambered for .223 Rem.

-However, the civilian market is predominantly represented with firearms chambered in .223 Rem but if you are a plinker or have piled up a vast stock of 5.56 ammo you can select the rifles with .223 Wylde chambers.
+However, the civilian market is predominantly represented with firearms chambered in .223 Rem but if you are a plinker or have piled up a vast stock of 5.56 ammo (theres still a lot of civilian 5.56x45mm brands on the market in places like the US) you can select the rifles with .223 Wylde chambers.
 This chambering was designed to safely and more efficiently fire both .223 Remington and 5.56×45 NATO.

 Let’s back to the .223 Rem origins.
 After the first field reports from the Vietnam battle zone, US Army started to look for a lightweight rifle that could handle a variation of .22 calibre ammunition.
 As a result, the .223 Rem was born out of an experimental military cartridge.